suraj-singh127/ISC-Docs-Tool-Webapp/README.md

 I learned how to create toggle elements using Vanilla Javascript using some primitive logic.
 I don't feel very proud of CSS in this and  found that there is a major scope for learning and improvement especially about Mobile first Workflow and Responsive design.
 Still have ways to go around working with plain old JavaScript.
-But I did learn how to make a theme switcher with just css and javascript.
-I learned how to use localStorage in an effective way.
+But I did learn how to make a theme switcher with just css, javascript and learned how to use localStorage in an effective way.

 ### Continued development